 Early Life

-Thomas Peterffy was born in Budapest, Hungary, on September 30, 1944, in a hospital basement during a Russian air raid.
+Thomas Peterffy was born in Budapest, Hungary, on September 30, 1944, during a Russian air raid.
 His father emigrated to the United States after the failure of the Hungarian Revolution in 1956.
-Peterffy followed suit in 1965, joining his father in New York City.
-He started his career as an architectural draftsman and later became a computer programmer.
-Peterffy enrolled at New York University but dropped out before completing his studies.
+Peterffy left his engineering studies in Hungary and emigrated to the United States in 1965 to join his father in New York.
+He initially worked as an architectural draftsman.

 Rise to Success